zokam1411/milestone-project-4/README.md

 - On 'Change password' page input your new password and click 'Change Password' button.
 - 'Change password confirmation' page will show up and now you'll be able to login using new password.

-Result: Password change system works as it should.
+Result: Password change functionality works as it should.
 This is thanks to allauth.

 3. As a Registered User, I want to be able to comment under individual club news.
 - From any page in application locate and click 'News' link on navbar.